-The unending battle of print books vs. ebooks has not thrown up any clear winner so far.
-Both sides have their ardent supporters but while ebook fans mainly harp on the convenience factor, those who champion print books prefer to speak of the unique experience that print books provide.
+The unending battle of print books vs. eBooks have not thrown up any clear winners so far.
+Both sides have their ardent supporters but while eBook fans mainly harp on the convenience factor, those who champion print books prefer to speak of the unique experience that print books provide.

 Physical Pleasure of Print Books

 Every avid reader is aware of the intimate experiences that a print book can provide.
 Whether it is the wonderful smell of ‘fresh books’ in a bookstore, the joyful feel of books as you ruffle through the bookshelves at the library, the happy memories of curling up with an old favourite on a rainy day.
 There is also the magic of being lulled to sleep by a gripping book; eBooks, on the other hand, come with the warning that they may be detrimental to a good night’s rest.
 These experiences are unique to paper books and cannot be replicated with eBooks.

 Studies also show that both parents and children prefer print books over eBooks when it comes to bedtime reading.
 Parents feel that there is more communication and bonding with their children when they use a print book to read to them.
 The eBook, on the other hand, especially the ones with apps, provided greater distraction and less reading value.
 Literacy experts confirm that print books are more effective in building literacy because of the focus on the narrative and the opportunities it provides for interaction between the parent reading the book and the child.
 Many of the eBooks have so many added “click-through” features that they do not provide a centralized focus on the story.